 ASCOLA NOEL is back with critical thinking

+On 22 November 2024 at 2 pm CET (Brussels time) we invite all ASCOLA Members to join us for the second ASCOLA NOEL – the November Online Event Live!
+We are pleased to announce the return of the ASCOLA NOEL event.
+The theme this year is “Critical Perspectives of Competition Law”.
+The event will be held on Zoom.
 We are honoured to have three speakers to share with us their perspectives of competition law.
 Dina Waked of Sciences Po will give us her critical evaluation of competition law and economics.
 Kati Cseres of University of Amsterdam will speak about competition law and feminism.
 And finally, Gregory Day of University of Georgia will address the race problem in US antitrust.
 (The photos show Dina, Kati and Greg from left to right).
 The discussant is Giorgio Monti, member of the ASCOLA Executive Committee.
+Join us for a critical reflection on competition policy – and for seeing the ASCOLA family from all over the world, at least virtually.
+More information is available here. |

 Save the date: #ASCOLA2025 at Chicago, USA